AythamiSalvadorRodriguezValentin/SkeletonPreloader/README.md

 ## USO

-[Here](https://aythamisalvadorrodriguezvalentin.github.io/SkeletonPreloader/)is an example of how to use them.
+[Here](https://aythamisalvadorrodriguezvalentin.github.io/SkeletonPreloader/) is an example of how to use them.

 | ﻿Classes | |
 |--------------------|--------------------|